sha-el/sha-el-design/README.md

 ## 🔥 Features

-- 🌹 Material inspired designed.
+- 🌹 Material inspired design.
 - 📦 A complete package of ui resource for any React project.
 - 🛡 Made with ❤ using Typescript.
 - 🎨 Easy theme customization using `ThemeContext`.